Beyond The Gross Factor: Things Every Homeowner Should Know About Cockroach Infestations

 They Require Multiple Strategies for a Successful Elimination

-One of the reasons why just setting off an over-the-counter fogger doesn't work is because new cockroaches will just come back later in search of food and water.
+One of the reasons why just setting off an over-the-counter fogger doesn't work as an effective cockroach elimination method is because new cockroaches will just come back later in search of food and water.
 It is also likely that you have cockroaches hidden in areas of your home that are difficult to access, such as inside of your walls.

 For this reason, effective roach control involves multiple strategies to eliminate the current infestation and prevent future ones from occurring.
 For example, your pest technician may recommend the following.

 - Sealing entry points

 - Repairing water leaks